lhafkamp/minor-instagram-sockets/README.md

 Create a new user with an id and a name and save it to the database.

 ## OAuth with Instagram
-In order to use the <a href="https://www.instagram.com/developer/">Instagram API</a> you need to set up an OAuth.
+In order to use the <a href="https://www.instagram.com/developer/">Instagram API</a> I had to set up an OAuth.

 Once you start up the app I make a link with the following URL:
 ```javascript